Light Up Board Troubleshooting

 Having trouble with the Electric Paint Lamp Kit?
 Are the lights on your Light Up Board spinning?
 Does it not work as intended?
 This guide will help you troubleshoot the cause and solution if your Light Up Board is not working as intended.
 Please read each step carefully, as each detail counts!

-Sometimes when you cold solder to the Light Up Board the connection may not be good.
-Check that your electrodes and Electric Paint template have a good contact.
+Check that your electrodes and Electric Paint template have a good connection.
 Does it look like there is some space for some more Electric Paint?
 If yes, then apply a bit more Electric Paint and wait for it to dry.
 Make sure not to short circuit when you do this!

 If there isn’t any space to apply more Electric Paint, then there is another trick: Apply some Electric Paint to the edges of the sensors and the Electric Paint track.
 Wait for it to dry and try lighting your board up again.